peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * If the remainder's absolute value is exactly half of the divisor's absolute value, the result has the opposite sign of this object if the quotient, rounded down, is odd, and has the same sign as this object if the quotient, rounded down, is even, and the result's absolute value is half of the divisor's absolute value.

 This function is also known as the "IEEE Remainder" function.

 <b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

- * <i>ctx</i>: The parameter  <i>ctx</i>
- is not documented yet.
+ * <i>ctx</i>: An arithmetic context object to control the precision.
+The rounding and exponent range settings of this context are ignored (the rounding mode is always treated as HalfEven).
+If `HasFlags` of the context is true, will also store the flags resulting from the peration (the flags are in addition to the pre-existing flags).
+Can be ull, in which the precision is unlimited.

 <b>Return Value:</b>

-An arbitrary-precision binary floating-point number.
+The distance of the closest multiple.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or either the result of integer division (the quotient) or the remainder wouldn't fit the given precision.

 <a id="RoundToExponent_int_PeterO_Numbers_EContext"></a>
 ### RoundToExponent